njgit/App-Pipeline-Lite/README.md

 =================

 Pipelite is a lightweight workflow system developed in a bioinformatics context.
-Pipelite is still in an experimental phase - Pre Alpha would be the best description.
+Pipelite is still in an early development phase - "Alpha" would be the best description.
+The user interface is stable, and in use by members of our team at the Wellcome Trust Sanger Institute.

 Installation
 ============